 2. Nail Your Job Listing

 Now we can talk about creating an effective job listing.
 This is how to find a blog writer who can actually write.

 Because, you have a lot of options when it comes to content writers, and the talent pool is growing by the day (the content marketing industry is set to be worth $600 billion by 2024).

 It’s not the site I post job listings on, but just as an example — there are literally thousands and thousands of content writers on Upwork alone.

-That said, you want the right content writers coming to you.
+That said, it takes eons to go out and find good content writers on these platforms.
+Instead, you want the right content writers coming to you.

 This is why your content writer job listing is key – when executed right, I’ve found a way to get an avalanche of fantastic content writers applying for my freelance positions. ⛷️

-The trick with your job posting is to position it in a way that attracts a smart, talented content writer that’s in the sweet spot of looking for hassle-free remote work and will accept a reasonable rate that’s well within your profit margin.
+The trick is to position it in a way that attracts a smart, talented content writer that’s in the sweet spot of looking for hassle-free remote work and will accept a reasonable rate that’s well within your profit margin.

-Offering consistent work and committing to not micromanaging your writer is worth a lot to a contractor who may normally be used to having to hunt down client after client.
+Offering consistent work without micromanagement is worth a lot to a contractor who may normally be used to having to hunt down client after client.
 There’s a huge pool of talented contractors with digital marketing skills willing to complete projects with you for an extremely reasonable rate.
-In fact, a quick search for “content writer” on Fiverr brings up 25K+ results:

 Once you’ve learned how to hire a content writer and you’re officially ready to post your job listing, cut through all the clutter and make sure to follow these rules when drafting your content writer job description: